Visible Humans Are Vulnerable Humans

 I am a visible human.
 Perhaps you are too.
 I’m not talking about that small elite group of the famous or powerful, characterized by their constant media attention, lavish lifestyles or multitudes of adoring fans.
 I’m talking about the much larger pool of individuals that includes, among others, minor media personalities, educators, local elected officials, small business owners and church pastors all the way to high school student body presidents.
 These visible humans are not looking primarily for attention; in fact, they would often rather sit quietly and observe.
 But they can’t help it.
 Visibility is part of their identity, part of their jobs and part of their volunteer work.
 It’s where they live.
 It’s the skin they’re in.

 What makes visible humans?
 Involvement.
 Engagement.
 Visible humans put themselves “out there.”
 They often gravitate toward positions of leadership and tend to enjoy professions and interests that put them in front of people.
 They take responsibility.
-They are extroverts, and for them, visibility feels natural.
+They are usually extroverts (or at least pretend to be), and for them, visibility feels natural.

 Granted, that might require, for some, a big ego or desire for power.
 For others, visibility might be compensation for a loss, counterbalancing a lack of love, even stemming from a deep-seated and pathological hunger for approval.
 But for most, I think it’s much simpler.
 I believe visible humans, right or wrong, feel they have something valuable to contribute, whether that means imparting helpful information and service, or simply making someone think or laugh or feel.
 Most visible humans appreciate being informed and entertained, and they usually like to educate and amuse others.